 Even though we arrived early, there were still 2 lines: one for the tickets, and one for the entrance (people who had already bought the tickets).

-Once the doors opened, everyone rushed in and I can say this place is so popular that it was crowded at 10 AM, during low season.
+Once the doors opened, everyone rushed in and I can say this place is so popular that it was crowded at 10 AM, during the low season.
+Pena Palace might just be one of the most eye-striking buildings in the world, competing with some of the most famous out there.

 There’s a shuttle bus taking you to the top, right in front of the palace, but the hill is easily done by foot so that you don’t have to wait or get squished inside of the small bus.